-Mark Strandberg is an associate in Ring Bender’s Portland office.
+Mark Strandberg is partner in Ring Bender’s Portland office.
 Mark represents municipal entities, businesses, and individuals in regulatory, permitting and litigation matters involving a broad range of environmental, natural resources, tribal, energy, land use, and occupational health and safety issues.
 His practice involves counseling and representing clients in negotiations with regulatory agencies and in litigation regarding compliance with federal statutes such as CERCLA, the Clean Water Act, the Endangered Species Act, NEPA, RCRA, OSHA, and related state laws.
 He also advises numerous municipalities on water rights, public works, and contracting issues.

 Mark and the other members of Ring Bender’s Environmental Law and Litigation practice group draw upon a wide range of unique skills, years of experience and expertise by working as a team to effectively serve clients’ needs.
 This teamwork approach allows the group to provide clients with prompt, high quality, effective and creative advice and solutions to even the most complex legal issues.

 Prior to joining Ring Bender, Mark began his career practicing environmental and natural resources law at Bateman Seidel Minor Blomgren Chellis and Gram.
 Before law school, Mark was an English teacher at a private school in Anyang, South Korea.